Vyral/base-template/_drafts/interview-with-james-crossway-of-premier-blinds--designs.md

 {% include youtube.html %}

-James Crossway, owner of Premier Blinds & Designs, joins me today for an interview about his business and the amazing services he provides.
+<center>James Crossway, owner of Premier Blinds & Designs, joins me today for an interview about his business and the amazing services he provides.</center>

 I’m excited to be joined by the owner of Premier Blinds & Designs, James Crossway, to talk about his business and how he can help homeowner’s homes shine.
 Let’s get right to it.